betrybe/sd-0x-block18-project-trivia-react-redux/README.md

 **Player**

 No `localStorage` do navegador:
-* a chave `player` deve conter a seguinte estrutura:
+* a chave `state` deve conter a seguinte estrutura:
 ```
 player: {
     name,